 Skip to Content

-Are you here because you’ve been asking yourself, “Why aren’t my hydrangeas blooming?”
-While growing flowers is simple most f the time, the reality is there are many things that could cause your flowers not to bloom.
+While growing flowers is simple most of the time, the reality is that many things could cause your flowers not to bloom.
 Let’s take a look at why your hydrangeas aren’t blooming.
+They’re such a beautiful flower, so seeing them seemingly hibernate feels like a waste!

-The main reasons why hydrangeas are not presenting you with beautiful blooms include the following:
+As a seasoned gardener who loves hydrangeas, I’ve found the main reasons why hydrangeas are not presenting you with beautiful blooms include the following:

-• fluctuations in temperature
+• Fluctuations in temperature

-• too much sun exposure, or not enough sun exposure
+• Too much sun exposure, or not enough sun exposure

-• the age of the plant, depending on the species
+• The age of the plant, depending on the species

-• lack of knowledge when feeding and pruning hydrangeas
+• Lack of knowledge when feeding and pruning hydrangeas

 Green thumb or not, hydrangeas are an excellent plant to grow.
 They are arguably one of the most beautiful garden plants around, once in full bloom.
-Even if you’re new, you can learn how to make the best of this gorgeous flowering plant.
+Even if you’re a new gardener, you can learn how to make the best of this gorgeous flowering plant.
 However, it’s important to know the type of hydrangea you have and understand the season in which it blooms best.
 Sometimes the hydrangea variety can impact when it blooms and other details about the best care of the plant.

-Hydrangeas are low maintenance and give gorgeous flowers that will satisfy anyone, especially first-time growers.
+Hydrangeas are low-maintenance and give gorgeous flowers that will satisfy anyone, especially first-time growers.
 However, some gardeners need just a bit of help getting them going.
 When something goes wrong, though, it can be crushing, so let’s take a closer look at what might be happening if yours aren’t blooming.

 When Should Hydrangeas Bloom?